weeniemount/Geckium/README.md

 Geckium is designed for the following platforms:

-- Linux (tested on Arch, by the way, Fedora KDE, Fedora, Kubuntu and Feren OS)
+- Linux (tested on Arch, by the way, Fedora KDE, Fedora, Kubuntu, Feren OS and Linux Mint)
 - Windows 7
 - Windows 8.1
 - Windows 10 (with Native Controls Patch)